 Sarah Carter has some important information about it.

-She joins us now, as well as Congressman Jim Jordan of the Freedom caucus and the Freedom Caucus Chairman Mark Meadows is with us.
+She joins us now, as well as Congressman Jim Jordan of the Freedom Caucus and the Freedom Caucus Chairman Mark Meadows is with us.

 Yeah, no, not a surprise at all.

-And remember in December it was reported that Andrew McCabe would resign, Sean.
+And remember, in December, it was reported that Andrew McCabe would resign, Sean.

-So they they had mentioned it in in December.
+So they had mentioned it in December.

 It came out as if he was just doing this resignation as part of what he had always wanted to do, and it was supposed to be in March.